- Snap the perfect picture on a photo safari around the capital

 In the late afternoon, take a relaxing stroll along Thessaloniki's seafront promenade, before settling into one of the city's excellent restaurants for dinner.
 Nea Folia and Sempriko are just a few of the numerous options.

-After sampling so much food around the city, it's time to learn how to do it yourself.
+Once you've settled in, spend your afternoon acquiring some take-home skills with a cooking class.
 You'll visit a contemporary multi-use space home to four shops in one—a coffee house, pie shop, creamery, and kitchenette—and the perfect setting for your lesson.
 Discover local products from around Greece and experiment with traditional recipes to create your own twist on the classics.
 And, of course, sample all of it.
-Savor the fruits of your labor while taking in views of the Acropolis and surrounding Plaka neighborhood.
+Savor the fruits of your labor on the rooftop while taking in views of the Acropolis and surrounding Plaka neighborhood.